tinylabproductions/tlplib/README.md

 Because we need the new compiler this only works where Mono VM or il2cpp is used.
 It does not support Mono AOT.

+It also needs the excellent [Advanced Inspector](https://www.assetstore.unity3d.com/en/#!/content/18025) asset from Unity Asset Store.
+If you don't have it, you could edit out parts of the code with ifdefs and submit a pull request ;)

 Disclaimer
 ----------